Women Of The Lens Film Festival Comes Back Friday 29th & Saturday 30th November 2019

 Women Of The Lens is a live festival of film, broadcast and digital programming.
 It was created to celebrate and highlight the achievements of Black British women in the UK creative film industries.
 Founded by Jenifer G. Robinson, Women Of The Lens will be specifically British in its sources with an inclusion of productions from international regions.

 It was created because the representation of black women in the UK film industries remains stubbornly low.
 It was created to highlight the complexity, diversity and multiplicities of black women, which is ordinarily overlooked in the conventional media-sphere.
-Whilst our stories are by and for black women, we sincerely welcome allied women – and men, who will support the ethos and spirit of Women Of The Lens through their own work.
+Whilst our stories are by and for black women, we sincerely welcome allied people who will support the ethos and spirit of Women Of The Lens through their own work.

 About Founder/Director Jennifer G. Robinson